namupark/namupark.github.io/_pages/projects.md

 ### [Poisonous Clause Detection using Word Embedding and Sentence Similarity](https://namupark.github.io/projects/6/)

 Detecting poisonous clause in a company
 *with Samsung Engineering*

-Below figure describes the same algorithm used in this project, applied in a benchmark data
+Below figure describes the algorithm used in this project, applied in a benchmark data (Kaggle Insult data)
 ![](./clause.png){:height="66%" width="66%"}

 ------